alt-cs-lab/cyber-pipeline/README.md

 See `.devcontainer/docker-compose.yml` to enable Traefik routing.

-Upon cloning the repository, copy `.env.example` to `server/.env` and customize as needed.
+Upon cloning the repository, copy `.env-local.example` to `server/.env` and customize as needed.

 There are VSCode Tasks set up to launch the client and server together.
 CTRL + SHIFT + P and then look for Run Tasks and choose Watch All.

+# Developing in Github Codespaces

+Upon cloning the repository, copy '.env.example' to 'server/.env', this is configured to use the CODESPACE_NAME rather than a local host.